xav9536/angsd_pipeline/README.md

 This version of the pipeline has been modified by Xavier Dallaire following exploration around mismapped reads creating SNPs in deviation from expectation of Hardy-Weinberg equilibrium and balanced allelic ratio (see preprint below).

 Xavier Dallaire, Raphael Bouchard, Philippe Hénault, Gabriela Ulmo Diaz, Eric Normandeau, Claire Mérot, Louis Bernatchez, J.-S. Moore.
 (2023).
 Widespread deviant patterns of heterozygosity due to autopolyploidization, repeated elements and duplication in whole-genome sequencing of salmonids.
-Preprint: [https://www.biorxiv.org/content/10.1101/2023.07.27.550877v1](https://doi.org/10.1101/2023.07.27.550877)
+Genome Biology & Evolution: [https://doi.org/10.1093/gbe/evad229](https://academic.oup.com/gbe/article/15/12/evad229/7470724)

 Here is a summary of the additions to the original pipeline: